 We have expertise in anaerobic digestion, bioaugmentation and fermentation technology, biomethanation through CO2 fixation, reduction of greenhouse gas emission and alternative treatment of wastewater combining fuel/algae production.
 Our specific interest is the integration of fermentation and anaerobic digestion for complete utilization of waste carbon sources with the objective of minimizing environmental impact while enabling cost effective solutions.

 The biomasses include energy crops, biomass grown in arid regions including halophytes and algae biomass.
-The residual biomass (wastes) include municipal solid waste (the organic fraction) and waste from the hospitality sector, agricultural residuals, and manure from livestock.
+The residual biomass (wastes) includes municipal solid waste (the organic fraction) and waste from the hospitality sector, agricultural residuals, and manure from livestock.
 Conversion technologies for both types of biomass include both physical-chemical processes like gasification, pyrolysis, catalytic conversion (hydrogenation), solvent extraction, absorption purification and pretreatment.
 Biological processes include biochemical conversion (enzymatic hydrolysis and synthesis) and fermentation (photosynthetic, aerobic and anaerobic).

 Our key competences and capacities are: